Australia's primary focus needs to be on preventing future war crimes

 Introduction

-To our national detriment, much public discussion on war crimes alleged to have been committed by Australian soldiers in Afghanistan is focusing on secondary, peripheral or irrelevant issues.
+To our national detriment, much public discussion on war crimes alleged to have been committed by Australian soldiers in Afghanistan has focused on secondary, peripheral or irrelevant issues.

 Some of this is due to public confusion resulting from factually inaccurate media coverage.

 Straw-man arguments have also been peddled by those with other agendas.
-Including a wish to obscure the key fact that premeditated and systemic war crimes were committed and are inexcusable.
+Including a wish by some to obscure the key fact that premeditated and systemic war crimes were committed and are inexcusable.

 Key issue now